 - Health / injury

 - Family emergency

 - Job emergency

 - Natural disaster

 - Long-term jury duty

 - Legal issues

 - Military service commitments

 - Bereavement

+- Sudden school closure, COVID-19 or other unforeseen circumstances

 Students on an approved LOA may not participate in any academic activity, including makeup work.
 Financial aid will not be available for students during an LOA and students will not qualify for an in-school deferment.
 Students should speak to the Director of Financial Aid prior to taking an LOA to understand how the leave will affect their financial aid situation.
 Students who do not return to Penn Commercial per their scheduled return date will be considered withdrawn effective their last date of recorded attendance.